bryce12one/bryce12one/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, I'm Bryce!
+Hi, I'm Bryce!
 I'm a 3rd year Computer science student at Carleton University, and I've worked for over 2 years at Shopify as a Software Engineer.
 Welcome to my GitHub!

 ## My Interests